WalshStreet Appraisals has answers to "Frequently Asked Questions"

-- The intended use of the appraisal.
+- The reason for the appraisal.

 - Precisely what "value" attribute is being reported and what that value means.

 - The effective date of the value opinion.(Sometimes this is in the past or maybe the future for new construction!)

 - Division of interest, such as fractional interest, physical segment and partial holding.

 - What was involved in the activity of completing the appraisal.

 Once the assignment is done, what guarantee is there that the value indicated is trustworthy?
 (See list of FAQ's)

 In the documentation of an appraisal, each appraiser must ensure the following: